 UK Conservatives take battering in key local elections

-LONDON (AP) — Britain’s Conservative Party endured big losses in early results from local elections being viewed as a test of support for Prime Minister Rishi Sunak ’s government as a national election approaches.
-The opposition Labour Party and Liberal Democrats made significant gains.
+LONDON (AP) — Britain’s Conservative Party endured big losses Friday in results from local elections being viewed as a test of support for Prime Minister Rishi Sunak ’s government as a national election approaches.

-While the bulk of results were due later, the Conservatives acknowledged it had already been “a disappointing night” as ballots were counted from Thursday’s voting.

-But Conservative chairman Greg Hands argued that it had “not been a resounding result for Labour.”
-The left-of-center opposition party hopes the results will confirm its front-runner status for a general election that is due by the end of 2024.
+The left-of-center main opposition Labour Party made gains that raised its hopes of winning a national election that is due by the end of 2024.
+Labour leader Keir Starmer said “we are on course for a Labour majority at the next general election.”

-With about a quarter of results in, the Conservatives had lost more than 200 seats in elections for more than 8,000 seats on 230 local councils across England.
+With about half of results from Thursday’s voting in, the Conservatives had lost more than 400 seats in elections for more than 8,000 seats on 230 local councils across England.
 The right-of-center party lost control of several councils, including Medway in southeast England, which it had run for a quarter-century, and the naval city of Plymouth in the southwest.

-The party chose Sunak, a smooth former banker, to try to restore stability to the economy and the government.
+Truss was forced to resign after six weeks in office, becoming Britain’s shortest-serving prime minister.
+The party chose Sunak, a former banker, to try to restore stability to the economy and the government.

+Worryingly for Sunak’s party, the Conservatives lost ground both in working-class northern areas that they previously won from Labour – largely by championing Britain’s exit from the European Union – and in more affluent southern districts where anti-Brexit voters have turned to the Lib Dems or Labour.

 Sunak said Friday that “it’s always disappointing to lose hard-working Conservative councilors.”
-But he insisted that “in terms of the results, it’s still early.”
+But he said he was “not detecting any massive groundswell of movement towards the Labour Party or excitement for its agenda.”

 The Conservatives have been in power nationally since 2010, years that saw austerity following the world global banking crisis, Britain’s divisive decision to leave the European Union, a global pandemic and a European war that has triggered the worst cost-of-living crisis in decades.

 Labour said the results showed many voters are eager for change.
-The party’s national campaign coordinator, Shabana Mahmood, said the results put Labour on course to win a majority of seats in a general election.

-“These results have been a disaster for Rishi Sunak as voters punish him for the Tories’ failure,” she said.
+But University of Strathclyde polling expert John Curtice said that Labour so far didn’t have the scale of lead achieved before its landslide 1997 election victory under Tony Blair, the peak of the party’s popularity.

+“Labour are going to have their biggest lead over the Conservatives in terms of votes than at any point since 2010, but it’s going to be as much to do with the Conservatives being down as much as it is Labour being up,” he said.

-The results are not a complete snapshot of the U.K. There were no elections in London, Scotland or Wales, while Northern Ireland will vote May 18.
+The results aren’t a complete snapshot of the U.K. There were no elections in London, Scotland or Wales, while Northern Ireland will vote on May 18.

 The government says ID is required to vote in many democracies, and the move will help prevent voter fraud.
 Critics say there is little evidence electoral fraud is a problem in Britain.